 While any blender can make a smoothie, the best protein shake blenders are specifically designed for and marketed to those who want to blend protein powder into their fruit and veg treats.
 These capable kitchen devices will pummel protein, crush ice and pulverise fruits way better than you could ever do using your hands and a manual shaker – they also tend to be more portable than standard blenders.

 As a matter of fact, actual workouts matter less when it comes to building muscles – or losing fat – than what you eat and how balanced and nutritious your diet is.
 The muscle-building process starts in the kitchen, and maintaining a healthy, protein-rich diet is more important than lifting the heaviest dumbbells and barbells you can find in the gym.

+Other protein options include mass gainers, in case your fitness goal is building muscle, and protein bars, which are great for efficiently curbing cravings.
 For more inspiration, here are 5 simple protein blender smoothies to supercharge recovery after exercise.

 The Promixx MiiXR X7 might have a hefty price tag, but it is also probably the best-value-for-money protein shake blender on this list.
 For the premium price tag, you get a sturdy base with a powerful motor (700w) that blends and shakes everything you add to the mix in seconds.
 This is a performance blender, after all, and the blades are rotating at an astonishing 20,000 times per minute.